brave/qa-resources/wikitemplate.md

 ## Zoom

 - [ ] Test zoom in / out shortcut works
-- [ ] Test hamburger menu zooms.
+- [ ] Test hamburger menu zooms
-- [ ] Test zoom saved when you close the browser and restore on a single site.
+- [ ] Test zoom saved when you close the browser and restore on a single site
-- [ ] Test zoom saved when you navigate within a single origin site.
+- [ ] Test zoom saved when you navigate within a single origin site
 - [ ] Test that navigating to a different origin resets the zoom

 ## Bravery settings